TommyOh0428/crazy-arcade/README.md

 - Tommy Oh (301544525)
 - Alex Chung (301549726)
 - Parmveer Singh Nijjar (301563903)
-- Munir Adam
+- Munir Adam (301568875)

 ### Framework

 - This project is based on Python

-- May use Pygame, or PyGUI, etc

-# Cannon Chaos
+- We are using the pygame interface for our frontend

 ## Overview
 **Cannon Chaos** is a **real-time online multiplayer game** where players compete in a grid-based arena, racing to control powerful cannons and eliminate opponents.
 The last player standing wins.